omarbelkady/C-Sharp/OOP/README.md

 This is mainly used in Fields.
 Fields are variables at the class level.
 Now properties act a gate to the fields.
 We have to go through a property for us to get or set the field.

 * Abstraction: When something cannot exist directly it is said to be abstract.
+If you want to prevent people from creating Users directly you declare the class Abstract.
+By doing this you force them to make a Student, Teacher, employee.
+You make the class abstract.
+If you try to create an instance of an abstract class then you will get an error: Cannot create an instance of the abstract class.

 * Inheritance

 * Polymorphism